 People of all ages are just as prone to the power of suggestion.

 Malcolm Gladwell wrote on this in his book Blink, which explained how our brains can be primed for certain actions based on our subconscious.
 For example, he reported on a study where students walked slower after completing puzzles with words associated with older people.

 It’s a fascinating science with conflicting findings, but I believe we can all admit that we are prone to placebos.
 However, we are less likely to appreciate the harm caused by nocebos.

 I introduce this today because it’s a major movement in treating physical pain.
 Many doctors and clinicians are now pointing out the harm caused by naming or how we explain common pain issues.

-For example, the implication that shoulder impingement is caused by a nasty hooked acromion that is slowly grinding your tendon away is poorly supported and may worsen the issue by providing a mental suggestion that your rotator cuff is screwed.
+For example, the implication that shoulder impingement is caused by a nasty hooked acromion that is slowly grinding your tendon away is poorly supported and may worsen the issue by suggesting that your rotator cuff is screwed.

 Nocebo will be an ongoing topic on our blog and in upcoming newsletters on common pain issues that Crossover Symmetry will help treat.

-For now, appreciate that your brain is part of the treatment plan, and no mater if you're a clinician, patient, or athlete, words might be causing further problems.
+For now, appreciate that your brain is part of the treatment plan, and no matter if you’re a clinician, patient, or athlete, words might be causing further problems.